neroshop/neroshop/external/curl/tests/FILEFORMAT.md

     %repeat[100 x hello]%

+## Conditional lines

+Lines in the test file can be made to appear conditionally on a specific feature (see the "features" section below) being set or not set.
+If the specific feature is present, the following lines will be output, otherwise it outputs nothing, until a following else or endif clause.
+Like this:

+    %if brotli
+    Accept-Encoding
+    %endif

+It can also check for the inversed condition, so if the feature us *not* set by the use of an exclamation mark:

+    %if !brotli
+    Accept-Encoding: not-brotli
+    %endif

+You can also make an "else" clause to get output for the opposite condition,
+like:

+    %if brotli
+    Accept-Encoding: brotli
+    %else
+    Accept-Encoding: nothing
+    %endif

+**Note** that there can be no nested conditions.
+You can only do one conditional at a time and you can only check for a single feature in it.

 # Variables

 When the test is preprocessed, a range of "variables" in the test file will be